 Cindy Baker thought she understood how to use Venmo.
 She didn’t.
-Her misunderstanding of the money transfer app led her to send $1,300 from her bank account directly to a virtual stranger.
+Her confusion about the money transfer app led her to send $1,300 from her bank account directly to a virtual stranger.
 And that person refuses to return it.